scireum/sirius-kernel/README.md

 ![sirius](docs/sirius.jpg)

 Welcome to the **kernel module** of the SIRIUS OpenSource framework created by [scireum GmbH](https://www.scireum.de).
-To learn more about what sirius is please refer to the following links:
+To learn more about what SIRIUS is please refer to the following links:

 * [Why SIRIUS](docs/why.md)
 * [Overview of SIRIUS](docs/overview.md)